Jegan4518/HR-Dashboard/README.md

 # HR-Dashboard
-This repository contains Tableau dashboard which relates to the employees
+ This repository contains Tableau dashboard which relates to the employees actions insights based on their Education Qualifiction,Performance rating and salary

- Folder Instructions:
-      * In folder dataset, the data used in this project is placed as csv file.This is taken from Data with Barra website
+**Objective**
-      * In folder dashboard, the raw data converted to Visualization by using Tableau
+  To provide insights to management from their employee actions by using Tableau

-Instructions to view the dashboard:
-      * Download the HR dashboard.twbx file
-      * Open the file in Tableau public or Tableau Desktop to view the dashboard
+ **